unfor19/kubernetes-localdev/README.md

     ![minikube-install-certs-store](./assets/minikube-install-certs-store.png)
 1. **Windows**: Check access to the cluster's endpoint by opening the browser in `https://127.0.0.1:${MINIKUBE_EXPOSED_PORT}/version`

+## Configure LENS

-1. (Optional) **Windows**: Use the KUBECONFIG file in LENS when adding a cluster (Windows)
+1. **Windows**: Use the KUBECONFIG file in LENS when adding a cluster (Windows)
     ![lens-add-cluster](./assets/lens-add-cluster.png)

     Select **All namespaces**
     ![lens-view-pods](./assets/lens-view-pods.png)

-### Install NGINX Ingress Controller with Helm (WSL2)
+## NGINX Ingress Controller

-- **WSL2**:
+The main reasons why we deploy a [Kubernetes Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)

+1. Load balancing traffic to services
+1. A single endpoint that is exposed to the Windows host and routes traffic to relevant services (apps)
+1. Integrated HTTPS TLS termination, when configured properly ;)

+An ingress controller is needed even if you're working with a single service that doesn't even need load balancing.
+You can't expose multiple endpoints (services) on the same port (e.g 80, 443).
+This is also a good practice for production environments where you hide your services in a private network and allow traffic only from a known external endpoint, such as a load balancer.

+- **WSL2**: Add the relevant Helm's repository and deploy the ingress controller
     ```bash
     helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx && \
     helm repo update && \
-    helm upgrade --install nginx ingress-nginx/ingress-nginx --set controller.kind=DaemonSet
+    helm upgrade --install nginx ingress-nginx/ingress-nginx --set controller.kind=DaemonSet # `upgrade --install` makes it idempotent
     ```

 ## Support DNS resolution in Windows host

-To access the application from the Host machine (Windows) we need to map its domain name to `127.0.0.1`, which in turn will listen to ports 80 and 443 with NGINX Ingress Controller.
+To access the NGINX Ingress Controller from the Windows host machine, we need to map its domain name to `127.0.0.1` which in turn will listen to ports 80 and 443.

 - **Windows**: Edit `C:\Windows\System32\drivers\etc\hosts` with Notepad or [Notepad++](https://notepad-plus-plus.org/downloads/v7.9.5/) as Administrator and add
     ```bash
     127.0.0.1 baby.kubemaster.me green.kubemaster.me dark.kubemaster.me auth.kubemaster.me oidc.kubemaster.me darker.kubemaster.me
     ```

+The downside is that you have to add any subdomain the application uses, since wildcard domains such as `*.mydomain.com` are not allows in the `hosts` file.
+The silver lining is you won't add all the subdomains that the application uses in production, since the main goal is to test/develop only the necessary endpoints.

 ## HTTP Application

-Deploy the `baby` app - a simple application served with NGINX Ingress via HTTP
+Deploy the [1-baby.yaml](./1-baby.yaml) app , a simple web application which serves static content and exposed to the Windows host with a [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-1. **WSL2**: Deploy the example application
+1. **WSL2**: Deploy the application
     ```bash
     kubectl apply -f 1-baby.yaml
     ```